 Missouri Deed Forms (5)

 Missouri deed is a legal instrument that transfers property ownership from a grantor to a grantee.
-Deeds are most common in sales transactions, whereby a seller releases the property title to a buyer with certain warranties.
-Deeds may also be used to change the information on a title, name a beneficiary, or secure a loan.
+The majority of deeds are used in real estate sales, whereby a seller releases the property title to a buyer with certain warranties.
+Deeds are also required to change the information on a title and can be used to name a beneficiary or secure a loan.

 Missouri deed is a legal instrument that transfers property ownership from a grantor to a grantee.
-Deeds are most common in sales transactions, whereby a seller releases the property title to a buyer with certain warranties.
-Deeds may also be used to change the information on a title, name a beneficiary, or secure a loan.
+The majority of deeds are used in real estate sales, whereby a seller releases the property title to a buyer with certain warranties.
+Deeds are also required to change the information on a title and can be used to name a beneficiary or secure a loan.

 1. Home »